sumarouno/tensorflow-on-raspberry-pi/GUIDE.md

 These instructions were crafted for a [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) running a vanilla copy of Raspbian 8.0 (jessie).
 It appears to work on Raspberry Pi 2, but [there are some kinks that are being worked out](https://github.com/tensorflow/tensorflow/issues/445#issuecomment-196021885).
 If these instructions work for different distributions, let me know!

-Here's the basic plan: build a 32-bit version of [Protobuf](https://github.com/google/protobuf), use that to build a RPi-friendly version of [Bazel](https://github.com/bazelbuild/bazel), and finally use Bazel to build TensorFlow.
+Here's the basic plan: build a RPi-friendly version of [Bazel](https://github.com/bazelbuild/bazel) and use it to build TensorFlow.

 ### Contents